oVirt/ovirt-site/source/release/3.4.0/index.html.md

  - search paging on event log does not use paging correctly
  - rest api Empty int fields in POST data causes JAXB parser to fail
  - Adding permissions to any thing doesn't work
+ - RHEV-M fails to detect 'AMD Opteron G5' as CPU_Type for hypervisors.
  - Listing templates takes noticeable amount of time, while listing many more VMs is prompt
  - [RHEVM] [network labels] Failed to configure vm networks on host while changing its cluster.
  - Adding a direct LUN disk doesn't work